zestplugins/ZestCSVConnect/readme.txt

 == Installation ==

-1. Upload the `zest-csv-connector` folder to the `/wp-content/plugins/` directory.
+1. Upload the `zync` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.

 == Usage ==

-1. After activating the plugin, you will find a new menu item labeled 'Zest CSV Connector' under the 'Users' menu in the WordPress admin dashboard.
+1. After activating the plugin, you will find a new menu item labeled 'Zync' under the 'Users' menu in the WordPress admin dashboard.
-2. Click on 'Zest CSV Connector' to access the plugin's main page.
+2. Click on 'Zync' to access the plugin's main page.
 3. The main page consists of three tabs: 'Import', 'Export', and 'Delete'.
 Each tab allows you to perform a specific action related to user management.
 4. In the 'Import' tab, you can upload a CSV file containing user data and specify the column mappings for different user attributes.
 5. In the 'Export' tab, you can export all users as a CSV file with a single click.